Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/students-gymkhana.md

 ---
 title: "STUDENTS’ GYMKHANA"
 ---
-Students’ Gymkhana is the student union of NISER.
-It works with a core to strengthen the voice of NISERites in all possible ways and coordinate actions on time.
+The members of Students’ Gymkhana are the student body representatives of NISER.
+It works to strengthen the voice of NISERites in all forums and coordinate action for the health, harmony and needs of all students.

 The Students Gymkhana along with its infrastructure is an organization to meet the following objectives: